Vote'n'Rank: Revision of Benchmarking with Social Choice Theory: Case Studies

 \textbf{Selecting the winner.} Another application of the voting rules includes selecting the winner from the set of alternatives.
 Here, we also utilise the \textit{Threshold}, \textit{Baldwin}, and \textit{Condorcet} rules.
-Note that we run the \textsc{VALUE} experiment over missing/non-missing scores since the \textsc{Human} results are presented for $6$/$11$ tasks.
+Note that we run the \textsc{VALUE} experiment over missing and non-missing scores since the \textsc{Human} results are presented for only $6$ out of $11$ tasks.